mcsee/Software-Design-Articles/Articles/Theory/What exactly is a name - Part I The Quest/readme.md

 ![Aristotle](https://cdn.hashnode.com/res/hashnode/image/upload/v1599253788175/Wo0ep7qkX.jpeg)

-The accidental and historical reason is linked to the first code editors, who forced us to define the names first in order to build models.
+The accidental and historical reason is linked to the first code editors, who forced us to define the names first to build models.

 Today we have powerful secure refactoring tools.